Welcome to today's edition of the Rush 24-7 podcast.

 Do you still believe George Bush doesn't care about black people?

-I mean, I have a hard time believing that George Bush cares about anyone, so sidebar black people also, you know.
+I mean, I have a hard time believing that George Bush cares about anyone.

-That of course must be racism as well.
+That, of course, must be racism as well.

 Oprah's ratings are falling.

-It's uh some people are reporting it, but nervously so.
+Some people are reporting it, but nervously so.

-Politico has an amazing story today by Jeremy Lott, editor of uh Capital Research Center's Labor Watch newsletter.
+Politico has an amazing story today by Jeremy Lott, editor of Capital Research Center's Labor Watch newsletter.

 He's a lib.

-He's the author of the warm bucket brigade, the story of the American vice presidency, and here is the headline.
+He's the author of The Warm Bucket Brigade, the story of the American vice presidency.

 So far, Obama's failing miserably.